Earn Side Hustles

-But when the income isn’t reported on a W-2 you receive from an employer, you may not know whether you really have to pay taxes on it — or, even, how to pay taxes on it.
+But when the income isn’t reported on a W-2 you receive from an employer, you may not know you have to pay taxes on it — or, even, how to pay taxes on it.

 DON’T MISS A SINGLE MONEY-SAVING OPPORTUNITY: Subscribe to HerMoney for a free weekly rundown of our top tips!

-In most cases, you must report this kind of income to Uncle Sam.
+In most cases, you must report this income to Uncle Sam.
 For single taxpayers under age 65 with a total income (from all sources) of at least $12,950, all income must be reported to the Internal Revenue Service (IRS).
 For married couples under 65 and filing jointly, or a qualified surviving spouse, the income threshold is $25,900.

+When it comes to side hustles, there’s a simple rule.
 According to the IRS: “You must file a tax return if you have net earnings from self-employment of $400 or more from gig work, even if it’s a side job, part-time or temporary.”

 “Because you already have a filing requirement to report wages from your main job, any additional earned income is also subject to income tax and must be reported on your return,” says Shomari Hearn, executive vice president and chief operating officer of Palisades Hudson Financial Group in Fort Lauderdale, Florida.

 We know paying taxes can be tricky, especially on a side hustle.
-Here’s what you need to know:
+Here’s what you need to know.

-What If I Don’t Report It?
+What If I Don’t Report My Side Hustle Income?

 “You might also be assessed an accuracy-related penalty equal to 20 percent of the underpayment if you purposely underreported your income and substantially understated your income tax liability,” Hearn adds.
 The IRS uses the term “substantially understated” when the understatement is more than $5,000 or 10 percent of the correct tax liability, whichever number is greater.